ThomasStuart/ZumiLessonMarch21/README.md

  <br/>
  <br/>

- Since we did not finish, your HW is to complete the code found in the file "code" Email me at: tjstuart@ucsd.edu   if you run into problems
+ Since we did not finish, your HW is to complete the code.
+ Email me at: tjstuart@ucsd.edu   if you run into problems
  <br/>
  <br/>